Dennis Young (diver)

-Dennis A Young (born 1944), is a male former diver who competed for England.
+Dennis A. Young (born 1944), is a former diver who competed for England at the Commonwealth Games.

-Diving career
+Biography

-He represented England in the 3 metres springboard at the 1962 British Empire and Commonwealth Games in Perth, Western Australia.
+Young represented the England team in the 3 metres springboard at the 1962 British Empire and Commonwealth Games in Perth, Western Australia.

+Young won the 1964 British title in the 3 metre springboard.

+In March 1966, Young announced his retirement from the sport but changed his mind soon after.

-Four years later he was selected again for the springboard event at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica.
+He was subsequently selected again for the England team at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica, in the 3 metres springboard event.
+At the time of the Games he was a pool supervisor in Droitwich.